No Shoveling Sunshine

 By the way, even though we were on vacay we still took the time every day to work out in the hotel gym

-The hotel gym also faced the ocean
+The fact that the hotel gym faced the ocean was a pleasant surprise

-On Day 4 we Uber’d over to Nauti Dawg Marina Cafe in Lighthouse Point – a restaurant my friend Terri recommended
+On Day 4 we Uber’d over to Nauti Dawg Marina Cafe in Lighthouse Point – a restaurant my friend and former News 8 co-worker Terri recommended.

 Sun Surf Sand (S3) – Fort Lauderdale Beach (night of Day 4)